 Clamp max: the maximum allowable mass value.

-Relative to volume: controls whether assigned mass values will be relative to particle shape volume.
+Relative to property: controls whether assigned mass values will be relative to a particle property.

-Target volume: the target volume that particle volumes will be compared to, when assigning mass values.
+*Threshold: the target threshold that particle property will be compared to, when assigning mass values.

-Exponent: the exponent that particle volume ratios will be raised to.
-Larger exponent values will increase the mass disparity between large and small volumes.
+Exponent: the exponent that particle property ratios will be raised to.
+Larger exponent values will increase the mass disparity between large and small property values.

-Invert: controls whether the resulting volume ratio will be inverted.
+Invert: controls whether the resulting property ratio will be inverted.

-When “relative to volume” is on, the following equation is used to calculate particle masses:
+When “relative to property” is on, the following equation is used to calculate particle masses:

 Relative to bindings: controls whether masses will be affected by their distance to deactivated/kinematic particles in their binding network.